 September 15th, 2020 Update: A new highest temperature (year-to-date) has been recorded) on September 14th, 2020.

-On Wednesday, across most of the country, temperatures between ranged between 33.0°C and 35.0°C, with isolated areas between 35.0°C and 37.0°C, mainly across Trinidad.
+On Saturday, across most of the country, temperatures between ranged between 30.0°C and 35.0°C, with some areas between 35.0°C and 37.0°C, mainly across Trinidad.
 In urban areas and areas where development is prevalent, temperatures trended higher.

-Because of elevated moisture moving across the islands due to Tropical Wave 01, the heat index or what outside felt like was higher than usual.
+Because of elevated moisture moving across the islands due to Tropical Storm Josephine to our north, the heat index or what outside felt like was higher than usual.

-The maximum recorded temperature occurred at the Piarco International Airport, coming in at a scorching 34.2°C on Wednesday and 34.1°C on Thursday, recorded by the Trinidad and Tobago Meteorological Service.
-Since this is the official temperature monitoring station for T&T’s records, this ties 13th April and 14th April at our second-highest maximum temperature on Wednesday and now our third-highest maximum temperature on Thursday, recorded to date at Piarco, for 2020.
-Our highest maximum temperature to date at Piarco was recorded on April 27th.
+The maximum recorded temperature occurred at the Piarco International Airport, came in at a scorching 34.6°C, recorded by the Trinidad and Tobago Meteorological Service.
+Since this is the official temperature monitoring station for T&T’s records, this marks the hottest temperature for the year to date, beating the previous highest maximum temperature at Piarco on April 27th.

 Where do these temps stand compared to our records?
 The hottest recorded in Trinidad, based on data from the Global Historical Climatology Network (pre-1980) and the Trinidad and Tobago Meteorological Service (1980-2019) stands at 37.8°C recorded on April 20th, 1946 at Wallerfield.

-At Piarco International Airport, where the new official records began, the hottest temperature for the year was recorded on September 25th, 1990, at 36.5°C but the hottest May temperature occurred on May 11th, 2010 at a scorching 35.9°C.
+At Piarco International Airport, where the new official records began, the hottest temperature for the year was recorded on September 25th, 1990, at 36.5°C.

 The Heat Index